-Successful surgery campaign examples
+Successful surgery fundraiser examples

-- You can start a campaign on your own, or have someone else start it for you.
+- You can start a fundraiser on your own, or have someone else start it for you.
 Take, for example, Chris’ appendectomy recovery.
 After Chris and his wife welcomed their new baby, he faced an unexpected surgery but had no paid time off from his work and found it difficult to pay for the costs of the surgery and his aftercare.
 His friend Amanda decided to take action and start a GoFundMe for his surgery costs and was able to raise over $5,000 to put towards mounting medical bills.
 With this help, the family was able to focus their attention on their new family and Chris’s recover—all with less stress.

-- Pauly and Yaniv’s cases are some examples of campaigns for transplants on GoFundMe.
+- Pauly and Yaniv’s cases are some examples of fundraisers for transplants on GoFundMe.
 After battling a brain tumor and cancer at a young age, Pauly faced the prospect of a double lung transplant.
 Pauly’s family and friends rallied behind him to raise over $40,000 to cover many of his out-of-pocket costs, making it easier for him and his family to focus on his long recovery and getting healthy again.

 Why free fundraising matters

 When you need help paying for surgery or another life event, every dollar counts.
 That’s why GoFundMe is powered by donors™.
 We don’t charge a platform fee, so you get to keep more of the money you raise.